ahmetaa/zemberek-nlp/README.md

 Zemberek-NLP provides basic Natural Language Processing tools for Turkish.
 Please note that **all code and APIs are subject to change until version 1.0.0**

-Latest version is 0.13.0 (May 20th 2018).
+Latest version is 0.14.0 (June 30th 2018).
 [Change Log](CHANGELOG.md)

+## FAQ

+Please read the [FAQ](https://github.com/ahmetaa/zemberek-nlp/wiki/FAQ) for common questions.

 ## Citing

 If you use this project in an academic publication, please refer to this site.

-## FAQ

-Please read the [FAQ](https://github.com/ahmetaa/zemberek-nlp/wiki/FAQ) for common questions.

 ## Usage